OPEN CALL OUT: ASSEMBLY ROXY: SEASON OF PROTEST

 • We welcome proposals for innovative work, and performances which in some way acknowledge and respond to the presence of the audience and acknowledge the mechanics of live performance.

 • We actively encourage proposals for runs of more than one night.
 In our experience, it is important for artists to have the time for their work to develop and change in response to the presence of an audience, as well as to allow time for word of mouth to spread.
 We choose our programme very carefully and want to put full faith behind all shows which are chosen.
-By way of example, an ideal slot would be a five or six performance week running Tuesday – Saturday, though we will always consider shorter runs dependent on the individual proposal, and the stage that both the artist and production are at with their work.
+By way of example, an ideal slot would be a three performance run in Roxy Downstairs or a two performance run in Roxy Upstairs, though we will always consider slightly longer or shorter runs in each space dependent on the individual proposal, and the stage that both the artist and production are at with their work.

 • We actively encourage proposals from artists or companies currently under-represented in Scottish theatre; including but not limited to artists of colour and LGBTQ+ artists.